-RankBrain is Google’s new artificial intelligence ranking update, which the company has revealed on the 26th of October 2015, but which had been already silently at work for several months, improving our search results.
-Google uses over 200 different ranking factors when determining the order of the websites in the search engine results page (SERP) and RankBrain has been described by Google as the third most important.
+RankBrain is Google’s new artificial intelligence ranking update.
+Google revealed it on October 26, 2015, but by then the update had been silently at work for several months already.
+Google uses over 200 different ranking factors to determine the order of the websites in the search engine results page (SERP), and RankBrain has been described by Google as the third most important.

 RankBrain introduces a new method of search ranking that is likely to have an impact on the future of content marketing.
-It follows then that whether you’re an online marketer, business owner, website manager, or blogger, understanding RankBrain and knowing how to use it to your advantage is important.
+Whether you’re an online marketer, business owner, blogger, understanding RankBrain and knowing how to use it to your advantage is important.

 Why RankBrain Is Important